BenJWard/Supertypes_RedQueen_TSE/README.md

 Poisson distribution of offspring per parent (mean=variance=unity).
 Output is displayed in the Minitab 12.1 Data Window.

+**3).
+Plotting scripts**

+We also tried plotting Supertype evolution using R with different colour schemes for publication.
+Some of these plots, data used to make them, and the scripts are included in this repository.

 ## Repository Details:

 ### Folders